Sample · Decode+

 - •Drug response depends on multiple factors beyond genetics, including age, weight, kidney/liver function, diet, and other medications.

-This is a sample report generated with fictional data for demonstration purposes.
-Your actual report will reflect your personal genetic results.
+This is a sample built from fictional data for demonstration purposes.
+Your own results in Decode+ reflect your personal genetics.

 - Which medications are affected